sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 OAuth2.0
 ********

-The user is supposed to pass the OAuth token along with the hostname to ensure that all the successive API calls are authenticated via OAuth2.0.
-For the detailed information on fetching tokens, please refer to the Quartic Knowledge Base.
+The user must pass the OAuth token along with the hostname to ensure that all the successive API calls are authenticated via OAuth2.0.
+For the detailed information on fetching tokens, please refer to the Global Settings article in the Quartic Knowledge Base.

 ::